KaguilarA/Reactive-Values/README.md

 ## Description

-Reactive Core is a lightweight TypeScript library designed to provide a simple and intuitive reactivity system, inspired by Angular signals and other reactive paradigms.
+Reactive Core is a lightweight TypeScript library designed to provide a simple and intuitive reactivity system, inspired by Angular signals & Svelte runes and other reactive paradigms.
 It allows you to define reactive values, listen to changes, and create computed values with minimal overhead.

 ---